Collaboration yields success

-We are also planning work with our joint venture partners in Iran to test sentinel populations against viral hemorrhagic septicemia (VHS) Through this work our aim to create value and provide trout to customers that survive and grow well in challenging production environments.
+We are also planning to work with our partners to test sentinel populations against viral hemorrhagic septicemia (VHS).
+Through this work we aim to create value and provide trout to customers that survive and grow well in challenging production environments.

 Collaboration with customers

 Troutlodge plans to work closely with our customers in Peru to field-test our genetics in production settings in Lake Titicaca.
 This work follows on work that Troutlodge completed in 2010 where we examined how various groups of our trout performed in the production rigors of Lake Titicaca, Peru.